akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "I grant to Beatrice the daughter of Harold 'Red Wolf' of Stanwey—"

-The Queen rose smoothly. "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
+The Queen rose quickly. "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
 Let it be recorded."

 She turns to the clerk, dictating: "Item: the goose of the daughter of Harold Red-Wolf is spared by the king's grace.
 Item: a larder shall be sent to Stanwey to honor Harold Red-Wolf's service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew."